DataFire/Integrations/integrations/generated/hetras_certification_booking/README.md

     * items [RoomRate](#roomrate)
   * rooms `integer`: The number of rooms this reservation is for.
 After a multi-room booking is done there will be
   * travel_agent [Company](#company)

+### ReservationRequestParameters
+* ReservationRequestParameters `object`
+  * sendConfirmation `boolean`: Whether to send a confirmation email to the primary guest

 ### ReservationResponse
 * ReservationResponse `object`